khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 #### Content

-- When using the [filter component](/components/filter), if there are no matching results, follow the [empty search filter](/components/filter#empty-state-content) guidelines.
+- When using the [filter component](/components/filter), the text should always be exactly:
+  - For the title, `No results found`.
+  - For the text underneath, `Edit your search filter and try again`.
-- When using the [search component](/components/search), if there are no matching results, follow the [empty search results](/components/search#empty-state-content) guidelines.
+- When using the [search component](/components/search), the text should always be exactly:
+  - For the title, `No results found`.
+  - For the text underneath, `Edit your search and try again`.

 ## Fallback